fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/fps/intro.md

 # First-Person Shooter Tutorial

+**WARNING: This tutorial is using obsolete engine features, which are subject to be removed in future versions!**

 In this tutorial we'll make a 3D shooter - something similar to [rusty-shooter](https://github.com/mrDIMAS/rusty-shooter).
 Also, the series should help you to learn basic principles which lies in the foundation of the engine.